-This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated March 31, 2024, as may be amended from time to time, of the ACR Opportunity Fund and ACR Equity International Fund (each, a "Fund" and together, the "Funds"), a series of Investment Managers Series Trust II (the "Trust").
+This Statement of Additional Information ("SAI") is not a prospectus, and it should be read in conjunction with the Prospectus dated March 31, 2025, as may be amended from time to time, of the ACR Opportunity Fund and ACR Equity International Fund (each, a "Fund" and together, the "Funds"), a series of Investment Managers Series Trust II (the "Trust").
 ACR Alpine Capital Research, LLC ("ACR" or the "Advisor") is the investment advisor to the Funds.
 A copy of the Funds' Prospectus may be obtained by contacting the Funds at the address or telephone number specified below.
-The Funds' Annual Report to shareholders for the fiscal year ended November 30, 2023, is incorporated herein by reference.
-A copy of the Funds' Annual Report can be obtained by contacting the Funds at the address or telephone number specified below.
+The Funds' audited financial statements for the fiscal year ended November 30, 2024, are incorporated in this SAI by reference to the Funds' Annual Financials and Other Information, which are included as part of the most recent Funds' Form N-CSR filing.
+A copy of the Funds' Prospectus, Annual Report, Semi-Annual Report, and Financials and Other Information can be obtained by visiting the Funds' website at www.acr-investfunds.com, or by contacting the Funds at the address or telephone number specified below.